 Ten years ago, satellite broadband would have been your only option if you lived far away from a major town or city, but as access by traditional means has gotten both faster and more comprehensive it's now just one of several choices for most of us.

-This costs £24.95 a month, with an initial connection fee of £39.99.
-The price may be tempting, but neither the speeds nor the cap compare favourably with a lot of regular ADSL.
+This costs £24.95 a month, with an initial connection fee of £49.99.
+The price may be tempting, but neither the speeds nor the cap compare favourably with ADSL.

 Satellite might save you the cost of a landline you'll never use, but unless you live in one of the increasingly rare spots where reliable broadband still isn't an option, it's struggling to compete in the speed versus value equation.

-Fibre to the building
+Fibre to the premises

 But there is a catch.